Signs of NarcissismBy Dr. Margaret Paul

 2. The NPD person often comes on very strong very early in the relationship, professing undying love for you.
 You are the love of his life.
 You are the person she has been looking for all her life.
 He wants to meet your parents, your siblings.
 She might even become fast friends with your parents.
 He wants to move in together very quickly, as there is no reason to wait.
 She makes it clear that she knows what she wants - you.

 3. BUT, he might say he will call and doesn't.
 She might consistently be late and have every excuse for it.
 If you get upset about it, he gets angry, having no empathy for having kept you waiting.
 In fact, you notice that there are numerous situations where this person lacks empathy - like toward a waitress or other service person.
 This lack of empathy is one of the hallmarks of NPD.
 NPDs often choose people who are very empathic, hoping to get their narcissistic supply met due to the other's empathy.
 If you are an empathic person, you can feel the small abandoned child within the NPD, and if you are a caretaker, your heart-strings will be pulled by this abandoned child.
-So, if you find yourself feeling badly for the person when you are actually the "injured party" in the situation - like if he or she is late - be cautious!
+So, if you find yourself feeling badly for the person when you are actually the "injured party" in the situation - like if he or she is late and is defensive about it with many excuses - be cautious!

 4. Small things may trigger unreasonable rage, leaving you completely confused.
 The NPD has a strange kind of logic when having become rageful - a way of blaming you that makes you scratch your head and wonder about yourself.
 It is a crazymaking kind of logic.
 If you often find yourself very confused about an interaction, be cautious!